formlio/forml/docs/sink.rst

 Output Sink
 ===========

-Sink is a :doc:`runtime platform <platform>` component responsible for consuming the pipeline produced output.
+Sink is a :doc:`runtime platform <platform>` component responsible for consuming the produced output.

 .. autosummary::